High, Higher ̶ ̶Hired

 "Forget it," he said.
 "We don't need it.
 Welcome aboard."

-Peter Goldman was a senior editor and contributing editor at Newsweek from 1962 to 2008.
+Peter Goldman worked as a writer, senior writer and contributing editor for Newsweek from 1962 to 2007.